hetyey-b/hetyey-b/README.md

 I am a software developer, with a degree in computer science and experience mainly in front end development.
-I am currently studying cyber security in my free time.
+I am currently studying cybersecurity in my free time.

 You can reach me by email at hetyey.botond@gmail.com